williamslab/ped-sim/README.md

 `[#copies]` gives the number of replicate simulations of the given pedigree structure to produce.
-While the replicates all have the same structure, they will descend from different founders and will have different randomized sex assignments (when using sex specific maps and assuming `<sex of i1>` is not given), and so are independent.
+While the replicates all have the same structure, they will descend from different founders and will have different randomized sex assignments (when using sex specific maps and assuming sexes are not assigned), and so are independent.

 `[#generations]` indicates the number of generations in the pedigree.